2020 Notre Dame Fighting Irish football team

 The 2020 Notre Dame Fighting Irish football team represented the University of Notre Dame in the 2020 NCAA Division I FBS football season.
 The team was led by Brian Kelly in his 11th season at Notre Dame.
-The Fighting Irish played their home games at Notre Dame Stadium in South Bend, Indiana.
+The Fighting Irish played their home games at Notre Dame Stadium in Notre Dame, Indiana.

-Because the Power Five conferences enforced restrictions on non-conference games in light of the COVID-19 pandemic, Notre Dame played a full Atlantic Coast Conference (ACC) schedule for the 2020 season (expanding upon an existing relationship in all other sports besides football and ice hockey).
+Because the Power Five conferences enforced restrictions on non-conference games in light of the COVID-19 pandemic, Notre Dame played a full Atlantic Coast Conference (ACC) schedule for the 2020 season, expanding upon an existing relationship in all other sports besides football and ice hockey.
 This was the first season in several decades that Notre Dame did not play its traditional intersectional rivalry games against Navy (previously played every season since 1927), USC (since 1946), or Stanford (since 1997).

 After the cancellation of the Wake Forest game scheduled for December 12 by the ACC, due to an evaluation of the three teams in contention to play in the ACC Championship Game, Notre Dame clinched a spot in the ACC Championship Game, which they went on to lose to Clemson.

 The Fighting Irish were subsequently ranked fourth in the final College Football Playoff (CFP) rankings, securing a spot in the Rose Bowl, a CFP semifinal game, against top–ranked Alabama.
 Notre Dame lost to Alabama on New Year's Day, the eventual national champion, ending the season with a 10–2 record.

-Previous season

-The 2019 Notre Dame Fighting Irish football team finished 11–2 on the season with a 33–9 victory over Iowa State in the Camping World Bowl in Orlando, Florida.
-They finished at No. 12 in the final AP Poll of the 2019 season.

-Coaching changes

-Chip Long, former offensive coordinator of the Fighting Irish, was relieved of his duties by Notre Dame and became an offensive analyst at University of Tennessee.